Experience the power of God through Word, Worship, and Warfare.

 Jesus is calling people into relationship with Him so that they can become His disciples, the church is calling people into activities for Him, so that they can become their members.

 If Jesus is alive and He is calling people as He did before, it means He is calling them so that He can disciple them.
 He is not calling people so that others can disciple them.
 This is the trait of masters or religious leaders who are dead.
-He's alive and he can do disciple them.
-He does not need Middle commonly called "disciplers."
+He's alive and he can disciple them personally and directly.
+He does not need anyone.
+Please, get out of the way!

 Called To Be